Nikolaos Scarmeas, M.D.

 New York, NY 10032

-Dr Scarmeas received his MD degree from the Medical School of the University Of Athens in 1992.
+Dr. Scarmeas received his MD degree from the Medical School of the University Of Athens in 1992.
 He subsequently completed a 2-year military service and was then employed as a physician in primary care of rural areas of Greece.
 Dr Scarmeas came to the US in 1996 and completed a Neurology residency training at Columbia Presbyterian Medical Center in New York in 2000.
 He then had a 2-year clinical-research fellowship in the division of Aging and Dementia of the department of Neurology of Columbia Presbyterian Medical Center.
-Since 2002, Dr Scarmeas is Assistant Professor of Neurology at Columbia University and is involved in clinical, teaching and research activities in the Department of Neurology and the Alzheimer's Disease Research Center at Columbia Presbyterian Medical Center.
+Since 2002, Dr Scarmeas is Associate Professor of Neurology at Columbia University and is involved in clinical, teaching and research activities in the Department of Neurology and the Alzheimer's Disease Research Center at Columbia Presbyterian Medical Center.